 Every digital venture begins with a solid idea, so engage in brainstorming sessions to generate concepts.

-Consider what you’re passionate about as you ideate and try identifying gaps in the market.
+Consider what you’re passionate about and look for gaps in the market as you brainstorm.
 Is there something that the market needs but is unaddressed?

 2. Market Research